Jimmhfy/TalkingClockCodingChallenge/README.md

 To run project, use
   `gradle build`
-  `gradle run`

-  OR IDE OR javac command line.
+  `gradle run` or IDE or javac command line.

 There are three option to choose in command line.